-• A telephone connected to the outside network available for international calls
+- A telephone connected to the outside network available for international calls - A radio transmitter/receiver for the internal network - WiFi connection in a private network must be provided and sufficient for all of the members of the Race Control - Closed-circuit television (CCTV) (cf. Art.
+7.4)

-- A radio transmitter/receiver for the internal network - WiFi connection must be provided and must be sufficient for all of the members of the Race Control and must be a private network - Closed circuit television (CCTV) (See Art.
-8.4) - 1 TV screen for live feed and 1 or preferably 2 TV screens for timing (recommended size: 42 inch screens) - A switch to turn on/off all the red lights around the track including the pit lane exit lights - The Circuit must be equipped with an Uninterruptible Power System (UPS) (See Art.
-8.5) - Adequate heating or cooling facilities
+- 1 TV screen for live feed and 1 or preferably 2 TV screens for timing (recommended size: 42 inch screens) - A switch to turn on/off all the red lights around the track including the pit lane exit lights - The Circuit must be equipped with an Uninterruptible Power System (UPS) (cf. Art.
+7.5) - Adequate heating or cooling facilities

-8.3.1 Particular Measures for Grades A, B and C Circuits:
+7.3.1 Particular Measures for Grades A, B and C Circuits:

-8.3.1.1 Radio Communications
+7.3.1.1 Radio Communications

 Frequency Control system to interconnect the Race Control Room with the following Race Track services: Race Track Marshals, Scrutineering, Medical services, Recovery Bikes service, Security, Moto Taxi services and Race Track maintenance service.

 All track-side personnel connected with the Race Control by radio should have head-sets to avoid noise interference.
 To avoid any interference among different services, at least 8 different frequencies must be provided.

-8.3.1.2 Control of Red Lights along the track
+7.3.1.2 Control of Red Lights along the track

-The circuit must be provided with red lights (same meaning as the red flag) along the track, the lever or the push-button control to switch-on these red lights must be located ONLY at the Race Control and NOT at the Marshals posts along the track.
+The circuit must be provided with red lights (same meaning as the red flag) along the track.
+The lever or the push-button control to switch on these red lights must be located ONLY at the Race Control and NOT at the marshal posts along the track.